PHACDataHub/hpoc_daily_trend/README.md

 # HPOC Daily Epi Trend Report

-This a tool that leverages R Markdown to automate HPOC's Daily Epi Trend Report.
+This a tool that leverages R Markdown to automate HPOC's Daily Epi Trend Report

 ## Instructions
 1. Please clone/download and subsequently extract this repository onto your machine.